taj485/PageLoadRestApi/Readme.md

-# Api to comapre load times of multiple websites.
+# Api to compare load times of multiple websites.

  ## Returns json data on performace score based on the load times of each website.
 The score is collected by Lighthouse.